firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public
 export const getDefaultEmulatorHostnameAndPort: (productName: string) => [hostname: string, port: number] | undefined;

-// Warning: (ae-missing-release-tag) "getDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const getDefaults: () => FirebaseDefaults | undefined;